-The goal of this chapter is to understand how phonologists can test grammatical hypotheses against dictionary data.
-Though this is the most common way corpus data are used in phonology, it must be contrasted with two other goals that many researchers seem to think are more prototypical of corpus analysis.
+The goal of this chapter is to understand how phonologists can test grammatical hypotheses against lexical data.
+Though this is the most common way corpus data (i.e. databases) are used in phonology, it must be contrasted with two other goals that many researchers seem to think are more prototypical of corpus analysis.
 Namely, some researchers think of corpus analysis as concerned solely with the study of performance, not competence, while others focus on the use of corpora, not as data for testing hypotheses, but as input to grammar learners.
 In this section I clarify the distinctions among these three goals of corpus analysis, and explain how the goal of using corpora as evidence for grammar may be justified.

 One goal guiding corpus analysis is the description of performance for itself.
-This approach is founded on the correct observation that corpus data represents performance rather than competence.
-Chomsky (1957:15) pointed out that "the set of grammatical sentences cannot be identified with any particular corpus of utterances," and the same holds for a dictionary of words.
-Whether or not a word ends up in a dictionary depends on many factors other than grammar, including historical accidents (borrowings and the invention and loss of concepts) and processing constraints (words can't be too long nor too numerous).
+This approach is founded on the correct observation that corpus data represent performance rather than competence.
+Chomsky (1957:15) pointed out that "the set of grammatical sentences cannot be identified with any particular corpus of utterances," and the same holds for a lexicon, or database of words.
+Whether or not a word ends up in a lexicon depends on many factors other than grammar, including historical accidents (borrowings and the invention and loss of concepts) and processing constraints (words cannot be too long nor too numerous).
 But these truisms do not mean that corpora can only be used to study performance itself.
-A corpus is the record of successful applications of grammar by native speakers, so it would be very surprising if corpora showed no trace of grammar at all, mixed in with those traces of historical accidents and processing constraints.
+A corpus is the record of successful applications of grammar at all, mixed in with those traces of historical accidents and processing constraints (this is in fact the central premise of a growing body of research in corpus linguistics, exemplified by the title of the new journal Corpus Linguistics and Linguistic Theory, founded in 2005).

 Another goal that may be adopted in corpus research is to use corpora as input to automatic grammar-learning algorithms.
-At least since Chomsky (1965), generativists have claimed that this task is impossible without the learner having considerable built-in knowledge, so contemporary learning models are meant not as general-purpose discovery procedures, but empirical proposals about how actual children are innately built to acquire language (e.g. Tesar and Smolensky 1998, Boersma and Hayes 2001, Hayes and Wilson forthcoming, Pater et al. 2007a).
+At least since Chomsky (1965), generativists have claimed that this task is impossible without the learner having considerable built-in knowledge, so contemporary learning models are meant not as general-purpose discovery procedures, but empirical proposals about how actual children are innately built to acquire language (e.g. Tesar and Smolensky 1998, Boersma and Hayes 2001, Hayes and Wilson 2008, Pater et al. 2007a; Coetzee and Pater 2008).

-This chapter, however, has a third goal, namely to use corpora as evidence for grammar.
-Given this goal, shifting the focus from the corpus to the learner misses the point, since a corpus is a record of adult language usage first, and only secondarily input to a child learner.
-Clearly, even adult phonologists, who have presumably lost access to any innate language-learning algorithms, are capable of testing grammatical hypotheses on the basis of dictionary data.
-After all, this methodology has been central in the arguments for virtually all constructs in theoretical phonology, from phonemes to Optimality-Theoretic constraints.
-Even Chomsky and Halle (1968), both fluent English speakers (one native), rely less on their own intuitions than on Kenyon and Knott (1944), a pronunciation dictionary.
+This chapter, however, has a third goal, namely to use corpora (again, specifically word list databases) as evidence for grammatical hypotheses proposed by linguists, not child learners.
+The examination of preexisting word lists has historically been central in the arguments for virtually all innovations in theoretical phonology, from phonemes to features to rules to Optimality-Theoretic constraints.
+Even Chomsky and Halle (1968), both fluent English speakers (one native), and explicitly interested in productive mental grammar rather than lexical items for their own sake, cite Kenyon and Knott (1944), a pronunciation dictionary, as their gold standard for evidence.